ajavamind/A3DCamera/README.md

 * A - DISPLAY - Toggle change Review display mode (SBS,  Anaglyph, Left, Right)
 * T - EXPOSURE METERING FN  - Cycle through exposure metering: Frame Average, Center Weighted, Spot Metering
-* C - CONTINUOUS shutter  - Start continous photo capture at about 1 photo every two seconds (or less depending on the number of files stored), until the Back key is pressed and released again, or until 60 images are captured.
+* C - CONTINUOUS shutter  - Start continous photo capture at about 1 photo every two seconds (or less depending on the number of files stored), until the Back key is pressed and released again.
 In Photo Booth mode take a maximum of 4 images.
-*  TBD  - Set countdown delay time before taking a photo with the shutter or burst key.
-This value is also used in Photo Booth mode.
-* H - HELP to see all the slash and keyboard commands possible.
+* H - HELP to see all the slash and key commands implemented.

 ##### Bluetooth Mouse Remote Control
 Connect a Bluetooth Mouse to control the camera app with the mouse buttons.
 A mouse can be rewired in a buzzer style box as a Photo Booth controller.